-The most sensitive estimate affecting the financial statements was management's estimate of OIG refund liability.
-Management's estimate of the OIG refund liability is based on assessments performed over OIG's recommendation relating to amounts to be refunded to the Federal government.
-We evaluated the key factors and assumptions used to calculate the refund owed as of year-end in determining that it is reasonable in relation to the financial statements taken as a whole.
+The most sensitive estimates affecting the financial statements was management's estimate of OIG refund liability.
+Management's estimate of the OIG refund liability is based on assessments preformed over OIG's recommendation related to amounts to be refunded to the Federal Government of \$473K.
+We evaluated the key factors and assumptions used to calculate the refund owed as of yearend in determining that it is reasonable in relation to the financial statements taken as a whole.